bbookman/bbookman.github.io/_templates/2018-09-20_10_Ugly_Bugs_Snapchat_Forgot_To_Fix_In_Snap_Kit_SDK.md

 ### Result
 A number of problematic results occur.
 However, the key is that the team delivering support through twitter is clearly not staffed to handle Snap Kit SDK questions.

-The initial response after step 2 above was a bot with a link to https://kit.snapchat.com/.
+The initial response after step #2 above was a bot with a link to https://kit.snapchat.com/.
 Clearly not a helpful response to the question.
+Also, see the image directly above this bug writeup

 The next response also seemed canned and perhaps a bot
 >We'll need to look further into this.
 Head over to spr.ly/help and select the options that match your issue . . .

-That URL leads to the I Need Help page and yields bug #2 above and is somewhat related to bug #1 as well.
+That URL leads to the 'I Need Help' page and yields bug #2 above and is somewhat related to bug #1 as well.

 ### Suggested Mitigation
 Modify the bots/automated response on Snapchat Support Twitter account such that it handles Snap Kit queries appropriately.